wp-plugins/bepro-listings/readme.txt

 = Popular Uses =

 This plugin is best utilized by those looking to implement listing type features into their own custom design.
-Setup core featues like categories, as well as control various aspects including, number of images, default search distance, and page details.
+Setup core wordpress featues, as well as new aspects including, number of images, default search distance, and page details.
 With the new buddypress option, you can allow your members to control their own submissions (add/edit/delete).
 Look at some of the ways people are using the plugin:

 * Store Finder - List your stores including, location and contact details
 * Directory - Employee, Business, Classifieds, Job Search, Fleet Tracking, Job Board, or any other type of listings site